Zarik04/Legend-Of-Zelda/README.md

 This project demonstrates a foundational approach to top-down game design, balancing creative design and technical implementation.
 Through procedural generation and an interactive event system, the game offers a dynamic experience, allowing players to explore unique dungeon layouts and engage with various objects in the game world.

-## 2. Dungeon Generation

-### **Procedural Generation**
+### **Dungeon Generation - Procedural Generation**

 #### **Description**

-This project’s dungeon generation system utilizes a **Depth-First Search (DFS)** algorithm with **backtracking** and **randomized room selection** to create an interconnected dungeon layout.
-Using pre-designed assets, rooms are placed on a grid and connected through aligned corridors, creating a visually appealing and diverse dungeon environment.
+This dungeon generation system utilizes a **Depth-First Search (DFS)** algorithm with **backtracking** and **randomized room selection** to create a dynamic, interconnected dungeon layout.
+Using a grid of various room types, it ensures seamless connections via integrated corridors in each room prefab, resulting in a cohesive, immersive dungeon experience.

-1. **Algorithm and Techniques**:
+#### **Algorithm and Techniques**

-   - **Depth-First Search (DFS) with Backtracking**:
+1. **Depth-First Search (DFS) with Backtracking**:
-     - The dungeon generation begins from a starting room, expanding the layout by visiting random neighboring cells, creating a branching network of rooms.
-Backtracking enhances layout variety, resulting in both linear and non-linear paths.
+   - The `MazeGenerator` method in `DungeonGenerator` creates the dungeon’s branching structure by visiting cells and adding paths using DFS.
+It starts from a specified cell and expands by visiting random neighboring cells until there are no more unvisited neighbors.
+   - When dead-ends are reached, the algorithm backtracks to explore other paths.
+This approach generates both linear and branching paths, adding complexity to the dungeon layout.

-   - **Randomized Room Selection**:
+2. **Randomized Room Selection**:
-     - Each room cell is randomly assigned one of three room types—**Empty Room** (default), **Enemy Room**, or **Treasure Room**—based on predefined probabilities.
-The **RuleManager** script enforces constraints on room distribution, ensuring a balanced experience and strategic placement of specific room types.
+   - The `GenerateDungeon` method randomly assigns one of three room types—**Empty Room**, **Enemy Room**, or **Treasure Room**—to each cell, based on probability.
+   - The `RuleManager` (through the `Rule` class in `DungeonGenerator`) enforces constraints on room placement, such as minimum counts for each type and placement restrictions for certain rooms (e.g., Treasure Rooms appear farther from the starting room).
+Room type probabilities can vary based on location in the grid.

-   - **Grid Constraints and Boundary Management**:
+3. **Grid Constraints and Boundary Management**:
-     - Boundary checks prevent out-of-bounds generation, while room placements are validated to avoid overlap.
-Additional rules, like separating consecutive Enemy Rooms, are managed by the RuleManager.
+   - The algorithm uses grid boundaries to prevent rooms from spawning out of bounds, and room placement respects defined boundaries and avoids overlap.
+   - In `CheckNeighbors`, the script ensures that all neighboring cells are within the grid’s bounds before they are added as potential paths.

-2. **Room Types and Placement Rules**:
+#### **Room Types and Placement Rules**

-   - **Room Types**:
+1. **Room Types**:
-     - **Empty Room (Default)**: Basic rooms created from the [Stylized Hand Painted Dungeon Free](https://assetstore.unity.com/packages/3d/environments/stylized-hand-painted-dungeon-free-173934) asset, providing transitions between rooms.
+   - **Empty Room**: Standard rooms with minimal features.
-     - **Enemy Room**: Includes enemy models based on characters from the [Starter Assets - Third Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526) to add combat challenges.
+   - **Enemy Room**: Rooms containing enemies, created using character models from the [Starter Assets - Third Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526).
-     - **Treasure Room**: Features rewards such as a [Stylized Treasure Chest](https://assetstore.unity.com/packages/3d/props/stylized-treasure-chest-by-gamertose-87463#content) by Gamertose, incentivizing exploration.
+   - **Treasure Room**: Rooms with treasures from the [Stylized Treasure Chest by Gamertose](https://assetstore.unity.com/packages/3d/props/stylized-treasure-chest-by-gamertose-87463#content).

-   - **Placement Rules**:
+2. **Placement Rules**:
-     - Room type constraints are enforced through the RuleManager, ensuring balanced types and preventing Enemy Room clustering.
-Treasure Rooms are placed further from the starting room to reward exploration.
+   - The `Rule` class defines constraints, including room distribution and placement requirements.
+It helps prevent consecutive Enemy Rooms and ensures Treasure Rooms are placed farther from the starting point, encouraging exploration.
+   - Each room’s properties are configured in the `RuleManager` to maintain a balanced layout that enhances gameplay flow and prevents monotony.

-3. **Graphical Room Connections**:
+#### **Graphical Room Connections**

-   - **Corridor Generation**:
+1. **Corridor Generation**:
-     - Each room prefab includes integrated corridor sections from the [Stylized Hand Painted Dungeon Free](https://assetstore.unity.com/packages/3d/environments/stylized-hand-painted-dungeon-free-173934) asset, which align with neighboring rooms for seamless connectivity.
+   - Instead of using separate corridors, each room prefab includes built-in corridor sections that serve as entrances/exits. `RoomBehaviour` toggles these corridors based on connections, ensuring rooms are visually connected on placement.

-   - **Aligning Entrances/Exits**:
+2. **Aligning Entrances/Exits**:
-     - The prefab corridors align perfectly with adjacent rooms, forming natural pathways without requiring extra pathfinding logic.
+   - The `UpdateRoom` method in `RoomBehaviour` manages doors and walls based on connection status.
+Each door and wall’s state (open or closed) aligns perfectly with neighboring rooms, providing seamless pathways without additional pathfinding.

-#### **Implementation**
+#### **Implementation Details**

 1. **DungeonGenerator Script**:
-   - This script manages the core dungeon generation, using the DFS algorithm to create and connect rooms with integrated corridor sections for continuity.
+   - The `MazeGenerator` method creates the dungeon layout, using DFS and checking neighbors with `CheckNeighbors` to add paths.
+Once the layout is complete, `GenerateDungeon` assigns room types.
+   - `GenerateDungeon` instantiates rooms based on the placement rules defined in `RuleManager` and aligns each room with integrated corridors using `RoomBehaviour`.

-2. **RoomBehavior Script**:
+2. **RoomBehaviour Script**:
-   - Handles room-specific interactions, like spawning enemies in Enemy Rooms or activating treasure chests in Treasure Rooms, providing dynamic experiences for players.

-3. **RuleManager Script**:
-   - Enforces constraints on room distribution, ensuring a balanced gameplay experience through structured room placement.

-#### **Generation Process Overview**

-1. **DFS Algorithm and Expansion**:
-   - Starting from an initial grid position, the DungeonGenerator uses DFS to create a fully connected dungeon, backtracking when necessary.

-2. **Room Assignment and Constraints**:
-   - Room types are assigned per RuleManager guidelines, with Enemy and Treasure Rooms placed strategically.

-3. **Graphical Corridor Connection**:
-   - Integrated corridor sections ensure seamless visual and navigational connectivity between rooms.

-This procedural generation system, combined with high-quality assets, produces a cohesive, balanced dungeon structure that feels both organic and rewarding for exploration.
+   - This script handles each room’s entrances and exits using `UpdateRoom`, ensuring that the correct doors are active based on the dungeon’s layout.
+   - The room’s entrances and exits adjust dynamically according to `status`, allowing the corridors to align with neighboring rooms for a cohesive layout.

+#### **Code Highlights**

+Here are some key sections from the `DungeonGenerator` and `RoomBehaviour` scripts:

+- **Room Selection Logic** (from `DungeonGenerator`):
+    ```csharp
+    int randomRoom = -1;
+    List<int> availableRooms = new List<int>();

+    for (int k = 0; k < rooms.Length; k++) {
+        int p = rooms[k].ProbabilityOfSpawning(i, j);
+        if (p == 2) {
+            randomRoom = k;
+            break;
+        } else if (p == 1) {
+            availableRooms.Add(k);
+        }
+    }

+    if (randomRoom == -1 && availableRooms.Count > 0) {
+        randomRoom = availableRooms[Random.Range(0, availableRooms.Count)];
+    }
+    ```

+- **Room Update Method** (from `RoomBehaviour`):
+    ```csharp
+    public void UpdateRoom(bool[] status) {
+        for (int i = 0; i < status.Length; i++) {
+            doors[i].SetActive(status[i]);
+            walls[i].SetActive(!status[i]);
+        }
+    }
+    ```

+This implementation enables smooth dungeon generation with diverse room types, ensuring that dungeons feel organically interconnected while retaining structure.
+The setup creates an immersive dungeon experience that’s balanced for exploration, combat, and rewards.

 ## 3. Event Handling and Interactions